 Two days after she died, I was taking some information to the funeral home, and this thought popped into my head: “Elation!”
 I said: “I’m happy for you Mom, but you’re just going to have to give me a minute.
 I miss you terribly!”

 A good friend of mine said she felt guilty because she didn’t have the same kind of relationship with her mother.
 I told her it had nothing to do with me, and everything to do with my mother.
 I can’t even begin to tell you how wonderful my parents were.
-I was close to them because of the kind of people they are.
+I was close to them because of the kind of people they were.
 We all wanted to be around them, because they always treated us like we belonged.
 From them we received unconditional love.
-My four siblings and I are very different, but we are loved equally from our parents.
+My three siblings and I are very different, but we are loved equally from our parents.
 When people tell me they feel guilty because they didn’t spend time with their parents, I remind them that if they had more in common with them, they would have.
 If my parents had been different people, I wouldn’t have wanted to spend as much time with them as I did.
 It would have been a chore.
 Instead, they made it fun.
 We really did enjoy almost every moment.
 So, instead of trying to be a better child, try to be a better and more fun to be around parent.
 The key is to lose all judgments.